cognoma/cognoma/README.md

 Our contributors are primarily based in the Philadelphia area, but anyone anywhere is welcome.
 This GitHub repository is the administrative and informational home of Cognoma.

+The Meetup phase of Cognoma is now complete!
+The [Childhood Cancer Data Lab](https://www.ccdatalab.org/) of [Alex's Lemonade Stand Foundation](https://www.alexslemonade.org/) will be providing longterm maintenance.
+Public **contributions are still welcome** through GitHub.
+The main priority is enhancements and bug fixes to improve http://cognoma.org.
+For a nice overview of the project, see its [coverage by The Philadelphia Citizen](http://thephiladelphiacitizen.org/code-for-cancer/ "Code for Cancer by Roxanne Shepelavy.
+Philadelphia Citizen.
+2017-10-25").

 ## Teams and Repositories

 The project is composed of four teams with their own corresponding repositories: